top of page

 3. Animal conservation

-In collaboration with many colleagues and institutions of Spain, Brazil, England and the United States, I am conducting research to enhance the conservation plans of many animal species, such as giant anteaters, hoary foxes, titi monkeys, many lizard species and marine turtles.
+In collaboration with many colleagues and institutions of Spain, Brazil, United Kingdom and the United States, I am conducting research to enhance the conservation plans of many animal species, such as giant anteaters, hoary foxes, titi monkeys, many lizard species and marine turtles.
 Besides, I supervise a project to reduce vertebrate roadkills in the south of Spain.

 4. Antipredatory behavior